Second International Workshop on

 Call For Paper

 Knowledge graphs (KGs) have emerged as a powerful paradigm for representing and managing complex information, underpinning numerous applications from search engines to personalized recommendations.
 However, the true potential of KGs can only be realized if users effectively utilize them.
-This workshop focuses on the critical intersection of users and knowledge graphs.
+This workshop focuses on the critical intersection of users and KGs.
 It explores how individuals interact with KGs, their challenges, and the innovative solutions that can bridge the gap between KG technology and user needs.
-We aim to foster discussions that improve the usability, accessibility, and adoption of KGs in real-world scenarios.
-We invite submissions that present user studies, case studies, novel applications of KGs designed with user-centricity in mind, and research that explores the cognitive and interactional aspects of KG usage.
+We aim to foster discussions that improve the usability, accessibility, assessment, and adoption of KGs in real-world scenarios.
+We invite submissions presenting user studies, case studies, novel applications of KGs designed with user-centricity and explainability in mind, and research exploring the cognitive and interactional aspects of KG use.
 This workshop aims to foster a vibrant discussion on the future of user-centred KG design and development.
-It will feature paper presentations, interactive discussions, and a panel session to encourage engagement between researchers and practitioners.
+It will feature paper presentations, interactive discussions, demos, and a panel session to encourage engagement between researchers and practitioners.

 Motivation